-This method of counting has it own unexpected outcome.
+This method of counting has its own unexpected outcome.
 Suppose the data happens to be populated over a small set of blocks, but not in order in reference to the index key, then a set of rows could appear to be over a large set of blocks when maybe there are only a few true distinct blocks.
-So CF would be higher but in fact it is touching very few block.
+So CF would be higher but in fact, it is touching very few blocks.
 This problem can be mitigated in 12c by using table preferences and specifying the tabled cached block.

 how to improve clustering factor in oracle

 An index rebuild would not have any effect on the clustering factor.
-The table need to be sorted and rebuild in order to lower the clustering factor.
+The table needs to be sorted and rebuild in order to lower the clustering factor.

 Query to determine the clustering factor

-CF is stored in data dictionary and can be viewed from dba_indexes (or user_indexes).
+CF is stored in the data dictionary and can be viewed from dba_indexes (or user_indexes).